Gillespie, Robinson-Earl lead No. 10 Villanova past UConn

 - Oops!Something went wrong.Please try again later.

-VILLANOVA, Pa.
-(AP) Villanova had an easy fix for its recent defensive struggles - just practice it.
+VILLANOVA, Pa. — Villanova had an easy fix for its recent defensive struggles – just practice it.

 Collin Gillespie scored 20 points and Jeremiah Robinson-Earl had 17 points and 11 rebounds to lead the No. 10 Wildcats to a 68-60 victory over UConn on Saturday.